AngiSusu/empowerment-bot/README.md

 >
 >**Instructions**
 >
 >0.
-Our web demo is hosted at https://self-empowoment.net, courtesy of Domain.com.
+Our web demo is hosted at http://self-empowoment.net, courtesy of Domain.com.
 >1.
-Connect with Em Power on Facebook (she can’t friend real users, though, so you’ll have to create a test user).
+Connect with EmPower on Facebook (she can’t friend real users, though, so you’ll have to create a test user).
 >2.
 Run empowoment.py.
 >3.
-Start chatting with your new friend Em Power!
+Start chatting with your new friend EmPower!
 >

 tl;dr